Yinan-Hong/Yinan-Hong/README.md

 - 👋 Hi, I’m @Yinan-Hong
-- 👀 I’m a undergraduate student in Shenzhen Technology University, China, majoring Internet of Things.
+- 🎓 I've received my bachelor's degree from Shenzhen Technology University, China, majoring Internet of Things.
-- 🎓 I'm expecting to receive my bachelor's degree in 2023 spring/summer.

 - 🌱 I’m currently working as a research assistant at the University of Hongkong, our team's study is related to de-fi, web3, NFT, etc.
 - 💞️ I have experience in web3 development, data science, back-end development...